Travel Guide Benefits Indonesia’s Wildlife

 “Indonesia is one of the most fascinating countries in the world,” Chandler said.
 “It has incredible wildlife, including the Asian elephant, Sumatran tiger, Komodo dragon, orangutan, Javan rhinoceros and many others.”

-Indonesia has more than 17,500 islands.
-Bali, Borneo, Java, Komodo, New Guinea, and Sumatra are just a few of the diverse islands that comprise this tropical destination.
+Indonesia has more than 17,500 islands, including Bali, Borneo, Java, Komodo, and Sumatra.

 These incredible islands only represent one percent of the world’s land area, but they provide home to more than 10 percent of all mammal species on the planet—more known mammal species than any other country.
 Unfortunately, Indonesia has more endangered mammals than any other country.